 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported and disclosed in the consolidated financial statements and accompanying notes.
-Significant accounting estimates reflected in the Group's consolidated financial statements include allowance for doubtful accounts, the useful lives of long-lived assets, impairment of long-lived assets and goodwill, fair value measurement of long-term available-for-sale investments, fair value measurement of ordinary shares and preferred shares, share-based compensation, the valuation allowance for deferred tax assets and income tax.
+Significant accounting estimates reflected in the Group's consolidated financial statements of long-lived assets, impairment of long-lived assets, goodwill, fair value measurement of long-term available-for-sale investments, fair value measurement of ordinary shares and preferred shares, share-based compensation, the valuation allowance for deferred tax assets and income tax.
 Actual results could differ from those estimates, and such differences may be material to the consolidated financial statements.